isamuni/isamuni/README.md

 * `rails s webrick -p 3000` in the first console
 * `npm run dev` in a second console
 * `npm run build` when you finish working with the assets

+If you get errors that look like `ERROR in Cannot find module '../modules/web.dom.iterable'....` then try to run the following command `rm -rf node_modules && npm install`.
+This will re-install the node dependencies from scratch.

 #### Configuring your editor